2021-2024 Water and wastewater rates

 I do not understand why my water/sewer charges are so high for 2 people here in Drumbo.
 My average bill per month is $114-$129 Why?
 My Gas bill is $73, Hydro $106 Will this future rate increase or decrease this shocking amount?

-Noel asked over 3 years ago
+Noel asked about 4 years ago

 Hello: The proposed changes will reduce the fixed wastewater rate for Drumbo.
 To review the proposed rates for all townships, please see the rates package in the “Documents” section: the proposed monthly charges for township water rates are on page 30, and the proposed monthly charges for wastewater rates are on page 34. (https://speakup.oxfordcounty.ca/14897/widgets/58044/documents/38114)